apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. warning::

-   {Singularity} uses an embedded shell interpreter to evaluate and setup container environments, therefore all commands executed from the ``%environment`` section have an execution timeout of **1 minute**.
+   {Project} uses an embedded shell interpreter to evaluate and setup container environments, therefore all commands executed from the ``%environment`` section have an execution timeout of **1 minute**.
    While it is possible to source a script from there, it